ml-cube/ml3-platform-docs/md-docs/user_guide/company.md

     ---

     Edge subscriptions are used, as the name suggests, for edge devices that hosts ML cube Platform Edge.
-    A common use case is an industrial machinery computers that runs AI algorithms.
+    A common use case is an industrial machinery computer that runs AI algorithms.
     Edge subscriptions are validated via Product Key and are uniquely linked to a specific edge device.

   </div>